amasse3/AzureAD-Baseline-MLZ/doc/AAD-Config-Baseline.md

 ### License the first Global Administrator
 1. Log in to the Azure Portal (https://portal.azure.com | https://portal.azure.us) as the first Global Administrator
-2. Search for "Azure Active Directory" and click the Azure AD icon to open the AAD Administration "blade" in the Azure Portal.
+2. Search for **Azure Active Directory** and click the Azure AD icon to open the AAD Administration "blade" in the Azure Portal.
 3. Click **Licenses** and then **All Products**
 4. Make sure you see the expected licenses.
 5. Assign the first administrator an Azure AD Premium license.